vircadia/vircadia-docs-sphinx/docs/source/create/avatars/custom-animations.rst

 Customize Avatar Animations
 #####################################

-Your avatar can express custom animations such as dancing or waving.
+Your avatar can express custom animations such as dancing, juggling, or waving.
 You can do this by replacing or overriding the standard animations.
 All avatars in High Fidelity use the built in standard set of animations by default.
 These animations are generic and do not change based on your avatar.

-.. note:: We update our process to import custom animations for avatars often, to make it more user friendly.
+.. note:: We often update our process to import custom animations for avatars, to make it more user friendly.
 Keep this in mind before customizing your avatar's animations.

 .. contents:: On This Page
     :depth: 2